 Start your Jerusalem Old & New Day Tour with a view of the Mount of Olives and Garden of Gethsemane, where Jesus spent his last night before the crucifixion.
 You will exit the bus and enter the walls of the Old City by foot.

 You will take the narrow winding streets through the Armenian and Jewish Quarters.
 You will walk the excavated Byzantine-era Cardo road which is dated at 1,500 years old.

-You will proceed to the Kotel, also known as the Western Wall or the Wailing Wall.
+You will continue the Jerusalem Old & New Day Tour at the Kotel, also known as the Western Wall or the Wailing Wall.